University Christian Unions

 So here are a few things to be thinking about before getting to uni:

-< Get in touch with your CU.
-They will love to hear from you, I guarantee it.
-I didn't do this because I thought they might think I was a bit weird, but they really won't!
+< get in touch with your cu. they will love to hear from you, i guarantee it. didn't do this because thought might think was a bit weird, but really won't! < p>

-< Start praying for the people you'll be living with next year.
-You may not know who they are yet, but God does!
-They will probably be the non-Christians you will get to know best over the year and with whom you will have the most opportunities to share the gospel.
-Always bear in mind that God must have chosen to put you in that flat or on that corridor for a reason!
+< start praying for the people you'll be living with next year. you may not know who they are yet, but god does! will probably non-christians get to best over year and whom have most opportunities share gospel. always bear in mind that must chosen put flat or on corridor a reason! < p>

 Get stuck into evangelism.
 Even in freshers’ week, find out what the CU has got going on, and invite your flatmates to it.
 Such events are not designed just to unearth more Christians, but will have been organised with non-Christian freshers in mind too.